kang-cao-corgi/coj/notes.md

 | the law of condemnation | the one who brings false charges | the One who judges |
 | the criminal law | the prosecutor (检举人) | the judge |

-JX &rarr; sin &rarr; the law &rarr; the devil &rarr; the judge
+JX(Pacman吃豆人) &rarr; sin &rarr; the law &rarr; the devil(bring false charges) &rarr; God(the judge)

 #### The plan of God
 1. Decided in eternity to appoint the Son as the Heir of all things [He1:2](https://www.blueletterbible.org/niv/heb/1/2/s_1134002)
-2. Created the spiritual heavenL put His name, the throne and glory
+2. Created the spiritual heaven: put His name, the throne and glory
 3. Placed angels in heaven to glorify Him - Satan rebelled
 4. Created Hades (the first heaven and the first earth) - contained the fallen angels until judgement
 5. Created man in the image of God - Adam's sin - death